Asbestos Exposure in the Workplace

 The following list of trades have a high incidence of asbestos exposure.
 More specific information about asbestos exposure on the following jobs can be found at Asbestos Network.

-Insulators, or people that worked extensively around asbestos insulation, are especially at risk for the development of an asbestos related disease.
+Insulators, laggers, asbestos workers or any other people who worked extensively around asbestos insulation, are especially at risk for the development of an asbestos related disease.
 Common products that insulators worked with are:

 - asbestos pipe covering,